 Franz Mesmer (1734 –1815), was an Austrian physician began to look into an effect he referred to as mesmerism.
 Mesmer believed that the very air contained a quasi-

-Mesmer is often considered the one responsible for the poor reputation that still clings to hypnosis therapy with his claims of curing patients of “hysterical” conditions, paralysis and blindness with a belief that illnesses were caused by low levels of animal magnetism.
-He also had a great taste for theatre and his career was plagued with controversy, eventually bringing his findings into dispute.
+Mesmer is often considered the one responsible for the poor reputation that still clings to hypnosis therapy with his claims of curing patients of “hysterical” conditions, paralysis and blindness with the belief that illnesses were caused by low levels of animal magnetism.
+He also had a great taste for theatre, and his career was plagued with controversy, eventually bringing his findings into dispute.

 King Louis XVI was not taken with Mesmer’s flamboyance and personality and commissioned the French Academy of Sciences to investigate his claims.
-The members of the board included many prominent minds of the time such as Dr. Joseph Guillotine, Paris mayor Jean Bailly and Benjamin Franklin.
+The members of the board included many prominent minds of the time such as Dr Joseph Guillotine, Paris mayor Jean Bailly and Benjamin Franklin.
 The tests were conducted at Franklin’s residence in Passy due to his poor health.
-Mesmer sent his associate Dr. Deslon to the proceedings in an attempt to distance himself and Deslon tried to demonstrate to the board how animal magnetism worked to cure patients.
+Mesmer sent his associate Dr Deslon to the proceedings in an attempt to distance himself, and Delson tried to demonstrate to the board how animal magnetism worked to cure patients.
 Ultimately, the commission issued a public report concluding that animal magnetism was not based on scientific evidence and supposed cures could be attributed to either a regular remission of the illness or a type of self-

 Abbé Faria (1756–1819), was a Goan Catholic monk who was one of the pioneers of the scientific study of hypnotism, following on from the work of Franz Mesmer.
 Unlike Mesmer, who claimed that hypnosis was mediated by "animal magnetism", Faria understood that it worked purely by the power of suggestion.
 In the early 19th century, Abbé Faria introduced oriental hypnosis to Paris.